 As an important point, given $z$ and $s$, the function $g(z,s)$ can be calculated in classical polynomial time.
 This is because each elementary gate acts on at most $O(\log{n})$ qubits.
-Note that since there are exponentially many terms in Eq.~(\ref{qzg}), this fact does not contradict with the {\sf $\#$P}-hardness of calculating output probabilities of quantum circuits~\cite{FGHP99}.
+Note that since there are exponentially many terms in Eq.~(\ref{qzg}), this fact does not contradict the {\sf $\#$P}-hardness of calculating output probabilities of quantum circuits~\cite{FGHP99}.
 Furthermore, from Eq.~(\ref{gs}), the absolute value $|g(z,s)|$ is upper-bounded by $1$.
 Therefore, $0\le (1+{\rm Re}[g(z,s)])/2\le 1$, where ${\rm Re}[g(z,s)]$ is the real part of $g(z,s)$.

 To construct our rational delegated quantum estimating protocol, we use the rational sumcheck protocol~\cite{GHRV16}.
-The rational sumcheck protocol enables the client to efficiently delegate to the rational server the calculation (or approximation) of $\sum_{i=1}^lx_i$, where $x_i$ is an integer for any $i$.
+Let us consider the following problem: given $l$ non-negative integers $x_1,\ldots,x_l\in\{0,\ldots,M-1\}$, where $M$ is a positive integer, output $\sum_{i=1}^lx_i$.
+The rational sumcheck protocol enables the client to efficiently delegate this problem to the rational server.
+The non-negativity of $x_i$ is necessary because the client is required to generate the probability distribution $\{x_i/M,1-x_i/M\}$.
 To fit the rational sumcheck protocol to our case, we generalize it for the case of the complex number $x_i$.
 As a result, we can set $x_i=g(z,s)$ and $z$ to be a certain fixed value.
-Our protocol runs as follows:\\
+Our protocol runs as follows (see Fig.~\ref{protocolfig}):\\

-[{\bf Protocol 1}] \begin{enumerate} \item For all $z\in\{0,1\}^k$, the rational server and the client perform following steps: \begin{enumerate} \item The rational server sends to the client a real non-negative number $y_z$, which is explained later.
-(Note that $y_z$ is represented by a logarithmic-length bit string, and therefore the message size from the server to the client is logarithmic.) \item The client samples $s$ uniformly at random from $\{0,1\}^{(2L-1)n-k}$. \item The client flips the coin that lands heads with probability $(1+{\rm Re}[g(z,s)])/2$.
+[{\bf Protocol 1}]\\ This protocol depends on the number $k$ of measured qubits, a quantum circuit $U$ to be executed by the server, the number $L$ of elementary gates used in $U$, the number $n$ of input qubits, the required precision characterized by $f(n)$, and the required confidence characterized by $h(n)$ (see Theorem~\ref{sample}). \begin{enumerate} \item For all $z\in\{0,1\}^k$, the rational server and the client perform the following steps: \begin{enumerate} \item The rational server sends to the client a non-negative real number $y_z$, which is explained later.
+(Note that $y_z$ is represented by a bit string with logarithmic length; therefore, the message size from the server to the client is logarithmic.) \item The client samples $s$ uniformly at random from $\{0,1\}^{(2L-1)n-k}$. \item The client flips a coin that lands heads with probability $(1+{\rm Re}[g(z,s)])/2$.
 If the coin lands heads, the client sets $b_z=1$; otherwise, $b_z=0$. \item The client calculates the reward